ZS-CSIRT/Ansible-CentOS-Cortex/README.md

  8) Nginx configuration variables
     This variable is used to define the file path of the Nginx conf file.

  9) Ansible Vault Variables
     These variables are stored in the ansible vault as they are sensitive and should not be stored in cleartext on your ansible server.
     You can create a vault by using the command: ansible-vault create /path/to/vault/file
     cortex_http_secret: the secret string to use for the hive http sessions
     ldap_bind_pw: the password for the bind user when using LDAP connection

 Dependencies
 ------------

-None
+Ansibe 2.9+

 Example Playbook
 ----------------